lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 {: #Fig-ACKabort title='Receiver-Abort format'}

-## Baseline mechanism
+## Baseline mechanism {#FragModes}

 If after applying SCHC header compression (or when SCHC header compression is not possible) the entire datagram does not fit within the payload of a single L2 data unit, the datagram SHALL be broken into fragments and the fragments SHALL be sent to the fragment receiver.
 The fragment receiver needs to identify all the fragments that belong to a given IPv6 datagram.
 To this end, the receiver SHALL use:

  * The sender's L2 source address (if present),